haacked/haacked.com/_posts/archived/2007-03-12-custom-configuration-sections-in-3-easy-steps.aspx.markdown

 these things all bunched together can cause your eyes to glaze over.
 It is a lot easier to manage when settings are grouped in logical bunches.

 A while back [Craig Andera](http://www.pluralsight.com/blogs/craig/ "Craig Andera") solved this problem with the [Last Configuration Section Handler](http://www.pluralsight.com/wiki/default.aspx/Craig/XmlSerializerSectionHandler.html "Last Configuration Section Handler") he’d ever need.
-This basically made it easy to specify a custom strongly typed class to represent a logical group of settings using Xml Serialization.
+This basically made it easy to specify a custom strongly typed class to represent a logical group of settings using XML Serialization.
 It led to a much cleaner configuration file.

 But that was then and this is now.
 With ASP.NET 2.0, **there’s an even easier way** which I didn’t know about until [Jeff Atwood](http://codinghorror.com/blog/ "Jeff Atwood") recently turned me on to it.

 So here is a quick run through in three easy steps.

 ### Step one - Define your Custom Configuration Class

 In this case, we’ll define a class to hold settings for a blog engine.
-We just need to define our class, inherit from System.Configuration.ConfigurationSection, and add a property per setting we wish to store.
+We just need to define our class, inherit from `System.Configuration.ConfigurationSection`, and add a property per setting we wish to store.

 ```csharp
 using System;